-The best ground blind chair all-round is the Hawk Stealth Spin Chair.
+The best ground blind chair all-round in 2021 is the Hawk Stealth Spin Chair.
 Following our carefully selected criteria, we have highlighted several excellent chairs, but the Hawk Stealth Spin Chair stands out for its 360º rotation, and dead silence.

 Picture this.
 You’ve set your alarm.
 You’ve got up at the crack of dawn, loaded your gear into the truck, and driven to your destination.